kpaxico/extjs_guide_ws/Readme.md

 console.log('bar: ' + Ext.manifest.packages.foo.bar);
 ```

+**My Note:**
-**Note:** Even though a package is required in the `requires` property of `app.json`, if it is NOT required (used) in the application, its source is not appended to the production build output `app.js`.
+Even though a package is required in the `requires` property of `app.json`, if it is NOT required (used) in the application, its source is not appended to the production build output `app.js`.

 ### Load Order